Nit-nit/Hazy/README.md

 <br>

 ### Additional information about branches
+Everyone is allowed to add fork the repo and contribute, then you can open a pull request 😁

 > [Main branch](https://github.com/Nit-nit/hazy/tree/main) contains all the neat and successful code.

 > [Experimental branch](https://github.com/Nit-nit/hazy/tree/Experimental) contains beta tests from other contributors.